KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Typo: Found `Magic Mirror` in file `MMM-GPSWeather.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found `XMLHttpRequest` in file `MMM-GPSWeather.js`: Replace it with built-in fetch.
 4. Warning: No LICENSE file.
+5. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-GrafanaChart by SvenSommer](https://github.com/SvenSommer/MMM-GrafanaChart)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-GroveGestures by MMRIZE](https://github.com/MMRIZE/MMM-GroveGestures)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 1 dependencie(s):
+2. Information: There are updates for 1 dependencie(s):
    -  python-shell  ^1.0.6  →  ^5.0.0